 - Click the green button “View Report.”

-- Save pdf file with your name and email to haastranscripts.
+- Save pdf file with your name and upload to your application.

 For more information, contact Hilary Douglas.